 Storing the kitchen utensils and equipment properly is as important as the time of selling.
 Poorly stored equipment means breakages and shorter periods of life.
 The food service staff should be given adequate training on the correct way of storing various equipment and kitchen utensils.

 5 Ways of Storing Kitchen Tools and Equipment

-Here’s the storage method of kitchen utensils and equipment:
+Here’s the storage method for kitchen utensils and equipment:

-The order of storage for different types of kitchen tools is from the right to leave, the most frequently used ones are to the right and least to the left.
+The order of storage for different types of kitchen tools is from right to leave, the most frequently used ones are to the right, and the least to the left.

 Extra equipment is required to the stored in a separate place in a cupboard or in a box that can be locked.
 The cutlery or hollowware should not be wet.

 No other service areas in the hotel will have extra furniture because of the cost involved in excess furniture and storage space.

 Chairs are stacked and covered with cloth to prevent them from dusting and the collapsible tables are stacked one over the other.
 As and when required, they are transported with the help of banquet utilities/porters.